farhamxp/Iron-Pro-Plugins/README.md

 Installation files and Guide : &lt;<https://t.me/IronAutoPlugin>&gt;

 Thechnical Info : &lt;<https://github.com/farhamxp/Iron-Pro-Plugins/wiki>&gt;

+If everyone wants to create new fork of this repository, it's not problem.
+But that's fork unusable in AutoPlugin.
+Dear plugin creators : If your output files maked with Thechnical Info structure, that,s usable with AutoPlugin.
+Please tell me to share them with other Icone iron users.

 License:

 AutoPlugin is licensed under the GNU General Public License (GPL).
 This means that is "free software".